AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/troubleshooting.md

 * By default, [AAIDs are blocked from ingestion](../guardrails.md#identity-namespace-ingestion).
 * The identity is removed because of [system guardrails](../guardrails.md#understanding-the-deletion-logic-when-an-identity-graph-at-capacity-is-updated).

-Within the context of identity graph linking rules, a record may be rejected from Identity Service because the incoming event has two or more identities with the same unique namespace but different identity value, usually due to implementation errors.
+Within the context of identity graph linking rules, a record may be rejected from Identity Service because the incoming event has two or more identities with the same unique namespace but different identity value.
+This scenario usually happens due to implementation errors.

 Consider the following event with two assumptions: